cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions-Panels.md

 * Create automated tasks for tasks you do often with the video device
 * Give instructions and info to first-time users

-The user interface works on all Webex Devices, such as the touch controllers (Room Kits etc) and touch screens (Desk Series, Boards, etc).
+The user interface works on all Cisco devices, such as the touch controllers (Room series etc.) and touch screens (Desk and Board series).

 ## Event model